WordPress/gutenberg/docs/getting-started/fundamentals/file-structure-of-a-block.md

 ### `edit.js`

-The `edit.js` commonly gets used to contain the React component that gets used in the Block Editor for our block.
-It usually exports a single component that then gets passed to the [`edit`](https://developer.wordpress.org/block-editor/reference-guides/block-api/block-edit-save/#edit) property of the `registerBlockType` function in the `index.js` file.
+The `edit.js` file contains the React component responsible for rendering the block's editing user interface, allowing users to interact with and customize the block's content and settings in the Block Editor.
+This component gets passed to the [`edit`](https://developer.wordpress.org/block-editor/reference-guides/block-api/block-edit-save/#edit) property of the `registerBlockType` function in the `index.js` file.

 ### `save.js`

-The `save.js` exports the function that returns the static HTML markup that gets saved to the Database and that is passed to the [`save`](https://developer.wordpress.org/block-editor/reference-guides/block-api/block-edit-save/#save) property of the `registerBlockType` function in the `index.js` file.
+The `save.js` exports the function that returns the static HTML markup that gets saved to the WordPress database.
+This function gets passed to the [`save`](https://developer.wordpress.org/block-editor/reference-guides/block-api/block-edit-save/#save) property of the `registerBlockType` function in the `index.js` file.

 ### `style.(css|scss|sass)`

-A `style` file with any of the extensions `.css`, `.scss`, or `.sass` contains the styles of the block that will be loaded in both the Block Editor and the front end.
+A `style` file with extensions `.css`, `.scss`, or `.sass` contains the styles of the block that will be loaded in both the Block Editor and on the front end.
 In the build process, this file is converted into `style-index.css`, which is usually defined using the [`style`](https://developer.wordpress.org/block-editor/reference-guides/block-api/block-metadata/#style) property in `block.json`

 <div class="callout callout-info">
     The webpack configuration used internally by <code>wp-scripts</code> includes a <a href="https://webpack.js.org/loaders/css-loader/">css-loader</a> chained with <a herf="https://webpack.js.org/loaders/postcss-loader/">postcss-loader</a> and <a href="https://webpack.js.org/loaders/sass-loader/">sass-loader</a> that allows it to process CSS, SASS or SCSS files.
 Check <a href="https://developer.wordpress.org/block-editor/reference-guides/packages/packages-scripts/#default-webpack-config">Default webpack config</a> for more info